-If you are considering applying for Distinguished Fellowship status, please review the DFAPA requirements at https://www.psychiatry.org/join-apa/become-a-fellow and then reach out to your Chapter Representative that serves on the TSPP Distinguished Fellowship Committee to discuss your interest.
+If you are considering applying for Distinguished Fellowship status, please review the DFAPA requirements at https://www.psychiatry.org/join-apa/become-a-fellow and the District Branch Guide here and then reach out to your Chapter Representative that serves on the TSPP Distinguished Fellowship Committee to discuss your interest.
 If you don’t have a local chapter representative, contact TSPP via email at email@example.com, and one of our committee members will be designated to serve as your advisor.

 |TSPP DISTINGUISHED FELLOWSHIP COMMITTEE|

 |Michael Arambula, MD, Pharm D||Bexar County Chapterfirstname.lastname@example.org|

 |Debra Atkisson, MD||Tarrant Chapter||DrDAtkisson@aol.com|

 |Melissa Eshelman, MD||Austin Chapteremail@example.com|

 |Chad Lemaire, MD||Houston Chapterfirstname.lastname@example.org|